Azure/azure-powershell/src/ResourceManager/TrafficManager/Commands.TrafficManager2/help/Remove-AzTrafficManagerIpAddressRange.md

 ## SYNTAX

 ```
-Remove-AzureRmTrafficManagerIpAddressRange -First <String> -TrafficManagerEndpoint <TrafficManagerEndpoint>
+Remove-AzTrafficManagerIpAddressRange -First <String> -TrafficManagerEndpoint <TrafficManagerEndpoint>
  [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Remove-AzureRmTrafficManagerIpAddressRange** cmdlet removes an IP address range from a local Azure Traffic Manager endpoint object.
+The **Remove-AzTrafficManagerIpAddressRange** cmdlet removes an IP address range from a local Azure Traffic Manager endpoint object.
-You can get an endpoint by using the New-AzureRmTrafficManagerEndpoint or Get-AzureRmTrafficManagerEndpoint cmdlets.
+You can get an endpoint by using the New-AzTrafficManagerEndpoint or Get-AzTrafficManagerEndpoint cmdlets.

 This cmdlet operates on the local endpoint object.
-Commit your changes to the endpoint for Traffic Manager by using the Set-AzureRmTrafficManagerEndpoint cmdlet.
+Commit your changes to the endpoint for Traffic Manager by using the Set-AzTrafficManagerEndpoint cmdlet.

 ## EXAMPLES

 ### Example 1: Remove IP address ranges from an endpoint
 ```
-PS C:\> $TrafficManagerEndpoint = Get-AzureRmTrafficManagerEndpoint -Name "contoso" -ProfileName "ContosoProfile" -ResourceGroupName "ResourceGroup11" -Type AzureEndpoints
+PS C:\> $TrafficManagerEndpoint = Get-AzTrafficManagerEndpoint -Name "contoso" -ProfileName "ContosoProfile" -ResourceGroupName "ResourceGroup11" -Type AzureEndpoints
-PS C:\> Remove-AzureRmTrafficManagerIpAddressRange -TrafficManagerEndpoint $TrafficManagerEndpoint -First "1.2.3.4"
+PS C:\> Remove-AzTrafficManagerIpAddressRange -TrafficManagerEndpoint $TrafficManagerEndpoint -First "1.2.3.4"
-PS C:\> Set-AzureRmTrafficManagerEndpoint -TrafficManagerEndpoint $TrafficManagerEndpoint
+PS C:\> Set-AzTrafficManagerEndpoint -TrafficManagerEndpoint $TrafficManagerEndpoint
 ```

 The first command gets the Azure endpoint named contoso from the profile named ContosoProfile in the resource group named ResourceGroup11, and then stores that object in the $TrafficManagerEndpoint variable.